 Funding can now be focused on maintaining in home placement and seeks to ensure that it is focused on the placement of children in family-like settings.
-Restrictions on how long funding is allowable for youth in congregate care settings incentivizes states to ensure that these placement options are designed to serve specific, identified needs.
+Restrictions on how long funding is allowable for youth in congregate care settings incentivizes states to ensure that these living arrangements are designed to serve specific, identified needs.

-The central feature of the bill is that states will now be able to use Title IV-E funds for "timelimited" services aimed at preventing the use of foster care in maltreatment cases.
-Currently, Title IV-E funds are only allowable for spending on foster care placements and for assistance to adoptive families.
+The central feature of the bill is that states will now be able to use title IV-E funds for "timelimited" services aimed at preventing the use of foster care in child abuse and neglect cases.
+Currently, title IV-E funds are only allowable for spending on foster care settings and for assistance to adoptive families.